Disclaimer: New EUDR developments - December 2025

 When assessing impact materiality, it's important to consider characteristics such as scale, scope, irremediability, and likelihood.
 An evaluation scale of 1 to 5 is typically used for each dimension, from negligible to significant, as well as for the likelihood of these impacts occurring from highly unlikely to highly likely.

 Financial materiality, also known as the outside-in perspective, refers to how external environmental and social issues affect your company's financial health.
 Assessing financial materiality involves analyzing the impacts, risks, and opportunities (IROs) that arise from the ESRS topical standards.
+Under the amended ESRS, impact materiality and financial materiality should be assessed in an integrated manner rather than in silos - recognizing that sustainability impacts can become financially material over time.

 IROs should be evaluated based on their potential magnitude and likelihood of occurrence in the short (<1 year), medium (1-5 years), and long-term (>5 years).
 It's good practice to use a Likert scale from 1-5, with magnitude being measured on an insignificant-significant scale, and likelihood being measured on a very low-very high scale.

+If your company already conducts stakeholder engagement as part of its due diligence process, the amended ESRS allows you to use those same insights to inform your DMA - there is no requirement to run a separate engagement process specifically for CSRD reporting.
 Getting this input early on can help you focus on the issues that matter most to people and enrich the relevance and credibility of your reports.

-Conducting a media analysis is a vital element of the double materiality Assessment.
-This step ensures you’re well-informed about the context of sustainability matters that could impact your reporting and strategic decisions.
+Conducting a media analysis is a vital element of the double materiality assessment.
+This step ensures you're well-informed about the context of sustainability matters that could impact your reporting and strategic decisions.

 It typically involves reviewing media reports, scientific articles, industry benchmarks, and other publications relevant to sustainability matters.